 Sadly, shamefully, such barriers remain – even to this day, having become systemic.
 Attempts to breach them, still subject to brutality, harsh laws and stringent constraint.
 Employers made able to take advantage of trade union weakness which, in effect, translates into society’s weakness.
 Such intended weakness, at the heart of Right-wing ideology.
 Unfairness, inequality, poverty and deprivation, still the key factors.

 Re: The Trade Disputes and Trade Union Act of 1927.
 Trade unionism did not recover from it until after the Second World War when the Labour Government relaxed the laws.
 Even so, that did not prevent the brutality and questionable tactics of the Tory Government during the 1984/5 miners’ strike.
 Requests for an enquiry, repeatedly denied.
 Preventing any amount of light being shone on the disputed involvement of the Government of the time.

 Thankfully, although constantly subject to misleading representations by the powerful Right-wing press, trade unionism – although weakened, still is a force to be reckoned with.
 Without it, the many, truly at the mercy of the whims and edicts of the few.

-Democracy turned on its head: General Elections are about giving power to shape lives and society to, what are for most, a small bunch of strangers that comprise the ‘Cabinet’ – little more than 20 or so.
-Elections which, although fought over the issues of the day, the winners then take as carte blanch, the right to impose whatever their future plans for society – without society’s prior approval.
+Democracy turned on its head: General Elections are about giving power to shape lives and society to – what for most – are a small bunch of strangers that comprise the ‘Cabinet’ – little more than 20 or so.
+Elections which, although fought over issues of the day, the winners then take as carte blanch, the right to impose whatever their future plans for society.
+Life changing plans – without society’s prior approval.

 Society, apparently blind to democracy being turned upon its head?